 All other parameters being equal, slower rates are usually better.
 However, faster speeds can also be used to achieve special effects.

 The depth/width parameter of a flanger controls the amplitude of the LFO, which ultimately controls the overall frequency range of the sweeping comb filter.

 The manual parameter of a flanger will control the base delay time of the phase-shifting/delay circuit, about which the LFO will modulate.
-This control will, therefore, adjust the centre point about which the flanger’s comb filter will sweep about in the resulting “EQ.”
+Therefore, this control will adjust the centre point about which the flanger's comb filter will sweep about in the resulting “EQ.”